 If a request is received to delete information, then the DPO must respond to this request within a month.
-The DPO has the delegated authority from the Council to delete information.
+The DPO has the delegated authority from the Trust to delete information.

 If a request is considered to be manifestly unfounded then the request could be refused or a charge may apply.
-The charge will be as detailed in the Council's Freedom of Information Publication Scheme.
-The Personnel Committee will be informed of such requests.